micha-lmxt/tree-shake-css/README.md

 The folders are separated, so you can easily adjust your `tsconfig.json` file to exclude the svelte source files to improve IDE performance.

+It might make sense to copy this code into the scripts section of your `package.json`.
+You could consider adding the generated folders to `.gitignore`, so it would save some space and download time.
+Teammates can use the script to generate the files.

 ### Syntax

 Inside your source files you can use the classes then like this: